jxy-s/herpaderping/README.md

 | Herpaderping  | `write -> map -> modify -> execute -> close`      |

 We can see the differences laid out here.
-While herpaderping is arguably noisier than doppelganing, in that the malicious bits do hit the disk, we've seen that security products are still incapable of detecting it.
-And the patch for deppelganging is insufficient for preventing a malicious image section from being mapped.
+While herpaderping is arguably noisier than doppelganging, in that the malicious bits do hit the disk, we've seen that security products are still incapable of detecting herpaderping.

 ## Possible Solution
 There is not a clear fix here.
 It seems reasonable that preventing an image